Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 * Multiplication: `1.1 * 3` (result is a float)
 * Division: `1.0 / 4.2` (result is a float)

 Finally, two numbers can be compared, which results in a boolean.
 The integer `3` for example is less than the integer `5`.
-Simple-ML offers operators to do such checks for order:
+Safe-DS offers operators to do such checks for order:

 * Less than: `5 < 6`
 * Less than or equal: `1 <= 3`